cchitsiang/awesome-stars/topics.md

 ## aws

+- [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
+It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [bytebase/dbcost](https://github.com/bytebase/dbcost) - The simple pricing calculator and comparison tool for the cloud databases.
 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate diagrams and code from cloud infrastructures: AWS, Azure,GCP, Kubernetes
 - [kalaiser/awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK)